MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/uninstall-sites-and-hierarchies.md

 1. Verify that the administrative user that runs Setup has the following security rights:

-    -   Local Administrator rights on the central administration site server.
+    -   Local Administrator rights on the central administration site server
-    -   Local Administrator rights on the remote site database server for the central administration site, if it is remote.
+    -   Local Administrator rights on the remote site database server for the central administration site, if it is remote
-    -   Sysadmin rights on the site database of the central administration site.
+    -   Sysadmin rights on the site database of the central administration site
-    -   Local Administrator rights on the primary site computer.
+    -   Local Administrator rights on the primary site computer
-    -   Local Administrator rights on the remote site database server for the primary site, if it is remote.
+    -   Local Administrator rights on the remote site database server for the primary site, if it is remote
-    -   A user name associated with the Infrastructure Administrator or Full Administrator security role on the central administration site.
+    -   A user name associated with the Infrastructure Administrator or Full Administrator security role on the central administration site

 2. Start Configuration Manager Setup on the primary site server by using one of the following methods: